reahl/reahl/reahl-doc/doc/whatchanged.rst

 Upgrading
 ---------

-This release harbours many changes, big and small.
+This release has been a long time in the making and comes with many changes.
 Various changes have been made to the underlying database schema.
 To upgrade a production system, install the new system in a new virtualenv, then migrate your database:

 .. code-block:: bash